 The maximum price of the property is always related to the market value of the dwelling on the open market.
 The market value of the unit will be set by the District Valuer or a similar independent RICS chartered surveyor.
 The maximum price will be negotiated between the Planning Authority (in cooperation with the RSLs or Housing Authority where necessary) and the developer.
 The discount is generally between 20 and 40% and will be set following the open market valuation of the District Valuer.
 As such, the buyer pays 60 to 80% of the market value of the property.
 The calculation for working out the discount would be based on the income for the area but taking account of the land and build costs.
-The discounted sale value would not be less than the build costs to ensure the scheme is viable
+The NPA will consult the housing authority to seek advice on whether they consider the discount value to be an appropriate level.
+The discounted sale value would not be less than the build costs to ensure the scheme is viable.

 This discount will be locked in the Title Deeds via a planning obligation.
-This means that the owner cannot sell his property for more than approximately 60% to 80% of the market value (i.e. a house is valued at £150,000 on the open market but must be sold at £120.000.)
+This means that the owner cannot sell his property for more than approximately 60% to 80% of the market value (i.e. a house is valued at £150,000 on the open market but must be sold at £120,000.)
 For houses in the remote rural area, where house prices are lower, then the percentage is likely to be set at 80% of the market value and in the accessible areas it is likely be set at 60% of the market value.

-A planning obligation (also known as a Section 75 legal agreement) would be used to control that the property must only be used as the household's main dwelling.
-There is no eligibility criteria that the occupier must meet but the house must be designed as an affordable unit (see section 9) with permitted development rights removed.
+A planning obligation (also known as a Section 75 legal agreement) would be used to control that the property must be used as the household's main dwelling.
+There is no eligibility criteria that the occupier must meet but the house must be designed as an affordable unit (see section x) with permitted development rights removed.

 The house shall only be sold, transferred or otherwise disposed of to a person who will use the property as their main dwelling.
 On selling the vendor must write to us, as the planning authority, requesting that the planning authority fix the maximum sale price.
 The request shall be accompanied by an independent valuation which has valued the property.
 We would then have 28 days to confirm the max sale price which is based on between 60-80% of the open market value.
-As a guide, 3 months advance warning is considered an appropriate timeframe for notify the planning authority of the intention to market a discounted house
+As a guide, 3 months advance warning is considered an appropriate timeframe for notify the planning authority of the intention to market a discounted house.